 We’ve been eating a lot of tacos lately.
 It started about three weeks ago when we went to a taco festival, where the price of admission included all the tacos you could eat from over forty local vendors.
 Then we had Taco Bell tacos when we tried the naked chicken chips.
 And since then, for one reason or another, we’ve had tacos several times a week.

 And while I’m not yet sick of tacos, I have been wanting to go back to a healthier eating routine, so I made these taco bowls.
-It’s all the toppings I love in tacos, but served with cauliflower rice instead of tortillas.
+It’s all the toppings I love in tacos with turkey taco meat, but served with cauliflower rice instead of tortillas.

 This is a simple recipe you can make for dinner or prep it ahead for easy lunches and dinners during the week.
 I use these meal prep containers* – they’re great and save a lot of space in the refrigerator.